BEfore 1940

 Social + Political Context

-With the rise of nationalism around the world came a migration of individuals seeking asylum along with economic crises forced by countries facing climate shifts and market failures resulting in redefining moments including The Great Depression in America.
+With the rise of nationalism around the world came a migration of individuals seeking asylum along with economic crises forced by countries facing climate shifts and market failures resulting in redefining moments including The Great Depression in America during the Hoover Administration (1929-1933), followed by the FDR Administration (1933-37).

 Marshall Curry, A Night at the Garden, 2017